Voir sur Drupal.org

 - Entities related through link fields

-- Standard HTML links inside text fields.
+- Standard HTML links inside text fields (when pointing to an entity URL).

-- Entities related through block_field fields
+- Entities related through fields provided by the Block Field,

-- Entities related through Layout Builder.
-Supported methods: a) Core's inline (non-reusable) content blocks, and b) entities selected through the contributed Entity Browser Block module
+(non-reusable) content blocks, and entities selected through the contributed

 How it works